peteroupc/peteroupc.github.io/random.md

 Examples of cryptographic RNG implementations include the following:
 - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness is available.
 - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
 - The `BCryptGenRandom` method in recent versions of Windows.
-(An independent analysis, published in 2007, showed flaws in an earlier version of `CryptGenRandom`.)
+(An independent analysis, by Dorrendorf et al. 2009, showed flaws in an earlier version of `CryptGenRandom`.)
 - Two-source extractors, multi-source extractors, or cryptographic [**hash functions**](#Hash_Functions) that take very hard-to-predict signals from two or more nondeterministic sources as input.
 - An RNG implementation complying with NIST SP 800-90A.
 The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of the "Cryptographic RNGs" section.

+<a id=Examples_of_Nondeterministic_Sources></a>
+### Examples of Nondeterministic Sources

+Examples of nondeterministic sources are&mdash;

+- disk access timings,
+- timings of keystrokes and other input device interactions,
+- thermal noise,
+- the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion (HAVEGE), provided a high-resolution counter is available, and
+- differences between two high-resolution counter values taken in quick succession (such as in S. M&uuml;ller's "Jitter RNG").

+RFC 4086, section 3, contains a survey of nondeterministic sources.

+> **Note:** Online services that make random numbers available to applications, as well as outputs of audio and video devices (see RFC 4086 sec.
+3.2.1), are additional nondeterministic sources.
+However, online services require Internet or other network access, and some of them require access credentials.
+Also, many mobile operating systems require applications to declare network, camera, and microphone access to users upon installation.
+For these reasons, these kinds of sources are not recommended if other approaches are adequate.

 <a id=Statistical_RNGs></a>
 ## Statistical RNGs